 • Qualities, personality, behavior, thought, and feelings are observable both subjectively and objectively.
 Therefore, they are experiential.
 When something has such wide general agreement, it is considered to exist.
 It is proven to exist with the most basic logic: I experience it; therefore it is.

 • We are all products of both external and internal experience.
-Externally you may be the beneficiary of either an affluent or impoverished upbringing.
+Externally you may be the recipient of either an affluent or impoverished upbringing.
 Your adult attitude – altruistic, snobbish, bitter, or nurturing – has just as much to do with your internal experience as with your external experience.

 If you were abused, you could be either abusive or sensitive and patient.
 If you have felt prejudice, are you bound to be prejudiced or do you have a greater sense of justice?
 The external characteristics and the external situations are molding and modifying factors in your possible behavioral patterns.